-This type 1 fire risk assessment covers Salop Drive flats 9-12.
-Consisting of a 2-storey detached building, with four flats, two flats per floor.
+This type 1 fire risk assessment covers Salop Drive flats 13-20.
+Consisting of a 2-storey semi-detached building, sub-divided into two blocks 13-16 and 17-20, with four flats in each core, two flats per floor.